How to Get Rid of Slugs and Snails without Poison or Salt!

 • What happens: Apparently, slugs and snails are attracted more to the hops in the beer than they are to the flowers.
 They climb into the tin, get drunk, pass out, and drown.
 I know it is kind of sad, but it’s better than torturing them with salt or poisons.
 And at least they get to party a little bit before the end.

-IF YOU HAVE PETS, here are a few things to keep in mind:
+Here are a few things to keep in mind if you have pets:

 • Keep pets inside overnight when you put the tins out because they like beer too.
 I found that if the slugs and snails didn’t get to the beer tins first then my cats always ended up drinking it and getting drunk.
 Which was fun for the cats I guess but didn’t promote my cause at all!